wp-plugins/youtube-playlist-thumbs/readme.txt

 = 0.2.5 =
 More global variables for use in custom JS.

+= 0.3.0 =
+.js only loads if shortcode is present.

 == Upgrade Notice ==

 = 0.2 =
 This update changs the way 'playlistEnd' is used.

+= 0.3.0 =
+Pagespeed increase.

 == Usage ==